 Mark prosecuted In re Freeport-McMoRan Derivative Litigation, which resulted in a $154 million recovery structured as a special dividend that would be distributed to shareholders—a first-of-its-kind result—to rectify the Freeport-McMoRan Board’s decision to significantly overpay for a firm controlled by the company’s CEO.
 He also served as lead counsel in the derivative case against News Corp. concerning its high-profile hacking scandal, which resulted in a $139 million recovery and corporate governance reforms that strengthened the company’s compliance structure, the independence of its board, and the company’s pay practices.

-For these and other several other recent prosecutions, the New York Law Journal bestowed Mark with its most prestigious honor, naming him the 2019 "Attorney of the Year" at the New York Legal Awards.
-Among other industry leading recognitions, he has been named a “Leading Lawyer” by Lawdragon.
-He is also recognized by Chambers USA for what quoted sources describe as his “very smart” approach, along with his “particular strength in corporate governance litigation, focusing on shareholder derivative suits.”
+For these and other several other recent prosecutions, the New York Law Journal bestowed Mark with its most prestigious honor, naming him the 2019 “Attorney of the Year” at the New York Legal Awards.
+Among other industry leading recognitions, he has been named a “Leading Lawyer” by Lawdragon and a "Litigation Star" by Benchmark Litigation.
+He is also recognized as a top litigator by Chambers USA for what quoted sources describe as his “very smart” approach, along with his “particular strength in corporate governance litigation, focusing on shareholder derivative suits” and for being “absolutely fearless” and providing “great advocacy for his clients.”
+Mark has been named a Fellow at the American College of Governance Counsel, an invite-only membership that is extended to lawyers who have practiced law for a minimum of 15 years, while devoting at least 10 of those practice years focused on the field of governance.

 * Not admitted to practice in Delaware.